cdntinker/USB-C-Board/Hardware/README.md

 * USB-PD Programmer
   * A CH340-based programmer board intended to sit on top of _USB-PD Controller-8285_ using pogo pins
   * Of course, if you want a more permanent connection, you _could_ populate pins & headers instead of pogos...
+* Ethernet
+  * SPI Ethernet connectivity based on the W5500 chip
+* Ethernet-S
+  * A placeholder board to make space in the stack for Ethernet jack

 ---